cosmos72/cl-parametric-types/README.md

   which can be later specialized by somebody else on concrete cases (instantiated), producing very efficient machine code, without duplicating the source code.

-  Common Lisp does not *natively* provide any equivalent mechanism, because macros operate on a different level: they can produce arbitrary code, but actually programming them is up to the programmer.
-They are general tools to build a programming language, rather than a specialized tool to repeatedly compile the same source code with different types.
+  Common Lisp does not *directly* provide any equivalent mechanism, because macros operate on a different level: they can produce arbitrary code, but actually programming them is up to the programmer.
+Macros are general tools to build a programming language, rather than a specialized tool to repeatedly compile the same source code with different types.
 * If Common Lisp macros are to be considered "better" (for some definition of better) than C++ templates, then it should be possible to implement C++ templates using them.